nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 A JSON metadata file is generated from the issue form and the add-on's manifest.
 A detailed description of the JSON schema can be found in [jsonMetadata.md](./jsonMetadata.md).
 When the issue form is submitted, the JSON file is generated and submitted as a pull request to the repository.
+Security analysis is performedfor the submitted add-on.
+If there are detected vulnerabilities, a link to a GitHub workflow will be shown in the issue.
+You can open this link and download artifacts containing the results of the analysis.
+Unzip artifacts and open the .sarif file in your preferred editor.
+Then, you can search properties like "region" to investigate where vulnerabilities are located in your code.
+If you use VS Code, you can install the [SARIF Explorer extension](https://marketplace.visualstudio.com/items?itemName=trailofbits.sarif-explorer).
+After opening a .sarif file, press NVDA+space to turn on browse mode, and t to move to the table of results.

 Automated validation checks are run against the pull request.
 If there are validation errors, they will be commented on the pull request.